wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 1) Set  a name for your job

-2) Choose the formation partition
+2) Choose the short partition

 3) Reserve 2 cores

 2nd step: type  the commands you want the script to launch:

-1) create a personal folder in /scratch with `mkdir`
+1) create a personal folder in /data with `mkdir`

 2) Using scp, transfer your data